zeloe/juce_cuda_convolution/README.md

 # How it works
 It performs time domain convolution on two different files on a realtime thread. \
 They are in project as binary data. \
-I used uniformly filter partition.
+I used uniformly filter partition using overlap add.
 # Note:
 This only works on Windows and Ubuntu. \
 It still needs optimisation. \